 Get out of damp gear immediately.
 Even if you didn’t sweat that much, worn or soggy clothing is an environment bacteria love to cling to, and it can also give you a deep chill that is hard to recover from.
 Regardless of whether you can shower right away or not, change your clothes, socks, and shoes immediately to keep your muscles warm and loose.
 This promotes good circulation, which aids the recovery process after a workout.
 It always feels good to get out of sneakers after a tough workout, but be sure to put on a supportive pair of shoes or sandals if your legs or feet are feeling especially spent.
 The muscles in your feet also get tired, so your post-workout shoes need to have adequate support.

-It’s easy to feel like you’ve earned a day on the couch binge-watching series when you’ve spent the last two hours at the gym.
+It’s easy to feel like you’ve earned a day on the couch to indulge in watching a series when you’ve spent the last two hours at the gym.
 Don’t succumb to this.
 Light activity is a great recovery tool because it keeps blood moving, aiding your recovery by repairing and refuelling your body.
 Plan some light activity throughout the day, even if you are headed to work.
-Get up, walk around, do some gentle stretches while standing, and breathe deeply.
+Get up, walk around, stretch gently while standing, and breathe deeply.

 Be sure your snacks include protein, a little fat, and some complex carbohydrates for replenishing energy needs.
 Good options include low-fat chocolate milk, a chicken sandwich on whole wheat bread, almonds, fruit, or yoghurt.
-Keep plenty of water on hand, too, so you can rehydrate throughout the day.
+Keep plenty of water on your hands, too, so you can rehydrate throughout the day.

 And as easy as it is to do, avoid the other extreme of pigging out after a hard workout.
 Don’t rationalise that you can eat anything you want because you exercised today.
-Replacing the calories that you burned during your workout is all too easy, so don’t undo all your gym time by overeating.
+Replacing the calories burned during your workout is all too easy, so don’t stop all your gym time by overeating.

 It sounds good at first: While sweaty, why not do the yard work when you get home before getting cleaned up?
 You could mow the lawn, pull weeds, shovel snow, or do other heavy chores.
 But this can be very tough on tired muscles, especially when you are partially dehydrated and/or undernourished from your workout.
 Doing things like bending over, stooping, climbing ladders, or picking up heavy equipment when your muscles are already tired can be a recipe for injury.
 If at all possible, put these chores off just one day or give yourself several solid hours of recovery time.
 While all this sounds like the perfect excuse to get out of getting those leaves out of the gutter, it’s much better to do these tasks when you are at full strength.